EddieEldridge/dac-ago-docs/content/features/index.md

 As an orc faction you can now stand on enemy territory to generate income, causing devastation (which is caused by standing on regions with farms built) which will keep increasing until it completes the cycle and resets, the trait description shows the amount of income being genearted from raiding.

+#### Palantir

+Depending on how many Palantiri you own, the fog of war is removed for a short amount of time at the start of every turn

+#### Scouring of the Shire

+If Saruman is defeated at Isengard he may head North and scour the Shire who will fight against the Free Peoples until Hobbiton is liberated and the Hobbits freed

 #### Beacons of Gondor

 3 Rohan armies spawn over the course of your Gondor campaign as long as you keep Rohan above 5 regions and in control of Edoras.
-Opposite also true: 3 Gondor armies can spawn for Rohan as long as you keep Gondor above 12 regions and in control of Minas Tirith
+The opposite also true: 3 Gondor armies can spawn for Rohan as long as you keep Gondor above 12 regions and in control of Minas Tirith

+#### Rohan Resuruction

+If Rohan falls and the faction is destroyed, if you retake Edoras you can bring them back from the ashes anew and re-instate the faction.

 ### Visuals

-- Remade campaign map textures and models
+- Brand new custom campaign map textures and models
+- New battlefield, grass and skybox textures courtesy of Swagger
 - 53 new strategy map models with many thanks to Slave_knight_Olexandrius.
 Some factions will also automatically get different strategy map models based on the sub-race of the general (example HE Sindar-Noldor, Rhun Daritai-Balchoth-Arulad)
-- Many new AA conscription troop textures for Rohan and Harad courtesty of Wicked
+- Many new AA conscription troop textures for Rohan and Harad courtesy of Wicked
 - Restore Mordor and heal the corruption allowing life to grow again and the map texture to change
-- A bunch of new portraits for lots of factions courtesty of Naras
+- A bunch of new portraits for lots of factions courtesy of Naras
 - New LOTR themed 'Ringbearer' font for many menu items, where appropriate
-- Remasted UI menus for different cultures courtesty of Pythax
+- Remasted UI menus for different cultures courtesy of Pythax

-### Factions
+#### Factions with New Visuals

+##### Dunedain

+- New visuals for early Rangers of the North roster
+- New strat models and battle models for Dunedain generals and captains, Aragorn and Halbarad by Krekbel

+##### Dunland

+- Complete roster overhaul by BillBaraka

+##### Anduin

+- Skinchangers now transform into bears mid charge courtesy of BillBaraka

+##### Dol Goldur

+- Goblin headhunters and spider hunters have a new poison arrow that releases deadly poison instead of just reducing morale

+##### Ar-Adunaim

-- Ar-Adunaim roster overhauled courtesty of Castellan
+- Entire roster overhaul courtesy of Castellan

+##### Angmar

+- New Barrow Wights courtesy of R3EAPER

+##### Rebels

+- New Ruffians model by Lerynian
+- New, more lore friendly model for Sellswords by Lerynian
+- New 'Warg' unit comprised soley of wild wargs with no riders
+- New spider models including spider riders courtesy of BOTET
+- Rhun's units have a more realistic color courtesy of Arktos

+##### Moria

+- New portraits for moria starting generals by robert1872